 3. Cloud-Native Engine

-The platform lives in the cloud, scales easily, and connects different AI models (generative, predictive) depending on the task.
+The platform lives in the cloud, scales easily, and connects different AI models (generative and predictive) depending on the task.
 This means that the dealership can quickly adapt to new opportunities without rewriting the system.

 The cloud enabled dynamic pricing, allowing prices to adapt in real time.
 AI analyzes competitors, pageview rates, search queries, and even jumps in regional fuel prices, offering to adjust prices automatically.
 McKinsey estimates that AI-based dynamic pricing increases gross margins by 5%-10% and reduces markdowns.
 In real-world cases, dealers see “stuck” cars moving 1.5-2 times faster.